A Personal Perspective: The Gestalt therapy session that helped me the most.

 When I was at my lowest point with intense anxiety and depression, a Gestalt therapy brain exercise changed my life for the better.

 Steve, my husband of 12 years, had passed away eight months prior from very aggressive brain cancer and life had lost its meaning.

 Who was I without him?
 Why should I continue working in my private practice?
 For whom?
 We had no children (I used to explain that we had no children because, after 12 years of marriage, we were still on our honeymoon).
 Should I even continue living?
 Chances that I would find a man I could be in love with as much as I was in love with Steve were minimal.
 My future looked grim.
 Grim was not the right term.
 It was pitch-black.

-Being a physician and prescribing medications, I knew I probably needed to take an antidepressant treatment.
+Being a physician and prescribing medications, I knew I probably needed to take an Lexapro treatment.
 Yet, I resisted: “Let me try one more thing.
 Let me try Gestalt therapy.”

 Gestalt therapy is a form of psychotherapy (developed by Fritz Perls) that brings awareness to the present moment.
 Gestalt therapy makes you focus on what you are feeling inside your body in the moment and on what random thoughts are attached to those feelings.